 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation vill seek to preserve, convert, and/or rehabilitate privately owned multifamily rental housing to assure its ongoing affordability for lower-income residents.
+Status of Program Implementation will seek to preserve, convert, and/or rehabilitate privately owned multifamily rental housing to assure its ongoing affordability for lower-income residents.
 Specifically, the following projects will be preserved or rehabilitated and converted to affordable rental housing: a.
 The City shall enter into a legally enforceable loan agreement with Dawson Holdings, Inc. for up to \$3,495,000 in HOME and tax increment funding to preserve the Casa De Angelo Apartments. b.
-The City shall enter into a legally enforceable.
-Preserve a total of 260 low income housing units from conversion to market rate and ensure compliance with Government Code Section 65583.1(c)(4).
+The City shall enter into a legally enforceable loan agreement with Community Housing Opportunities Corporation for up to \$1,900,000 in HOME and tax increment funding to preserve the Forrest Palms Apartments. c.
+The City shall enter into a legally enforceable loan agreement with DHI Broadway Associates, L.P. for up to \$2,100,000 in HOME and tax increment funding to preserve the Preserve a total of 260 low income housing units from conversion to market rate and ensure compliance with Government Code Section 65583.1(c)(4).
 Responsible Department: SHRA 2009 & 2010 SHRA entered into legal loan agreements with all three properties in 2008.
 Casa De Angelo on September 18, 2008; Broadway Seniors on September 26, 2008; and Forrest Palms on October 22, 2008.
-These loan closings were concurrent with the closing of other funding sources, including low income housing tax credits and mortgage revenue bonds.
-All three projects are currently under construction and scheduled for completion by 2010.
-In 2009 the SHRA preserved Southcrest Apartments a 32 unit complex with project-based Section 8. into a legally enforceable loan agreement with Community Housing Opportunities Corporation for up to \$1,900,000 in HOME and tax increment funding to preserve the Forrest Palms Apartments. c.
-The City shall enter into a legally enforceable loan agreement with DHI Broadway Associates, L.P. for up to \$2,100,000 in HOME and tax increment
+Casa De Angelo Apartment and Broadway Seniors are completed, Forest Palms is currently under construction as is scheduled to be completed by Summer of 2011.

 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation funding to preserve the Broadway Senior Center Apartments. d.
+Status of Program Implementation Broadway Senior Center Apartments. d.
 The City shall report to HCD on the financing and construction timeline for the three preservation projects, described above, that will be used to fulfill the Alternative Adequate Sites Program.
 76. The City shall continue to implement the Problem-Oriented Policing (POP) Program, which emphasizes preventing crime and abating various code violations by engaging the community, other public agencies, and the private sector to address a problem.
 Engage the community, other public agencies, and the private sector to reduce neighborhood crime and code violations.
-Responsible Department: Police Ongoing Despite the City's budget concerns, the POP program continues to be funded with the following assignments throughout the City: North - 9 Officers, 1 Sergeant Central - 13 Officers, 2 Sergeants South - 16 Officers, 2 Sergeants
+Responsible Department: Police Ongoing Despite the City's budget concerns, the POP program continues to be funded with the following assignments throughout the City: North, 8 officers, 1 Sergeant Central, 16 officers, 1 Sergeant South, 19 officers, 2 Sergeants

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation implement the citywide rental inspection program where building inspectors will go door to door surveying rental properties for interior and exterior code violations and issue corrective notices.
 Improve the quality of rental housing in the City.
-Responsible Department: Code Enforcement Ongoing The Rental Housing Inspection Program has completed the first year of inspections.
-Although layoffs in the Community Development Department required removal of key personal and training of new inspectors, the program was able to complete 5141 initial inspections: Batched billing and payment update processes, are up and running.
+Responsible Department: Code Enforcement Ongoing The Rental Housing Inspection Program has completed the third year of inspections.
+Although layoffs in the Community Development Department continue to result in staff turnover and training of new inspectors, the program was able to complete 5,660 initial inspections: Batched billing and payment update processes are up and running.
 Batch scanning process as part of City's Content Management Project has allowed inspectors to develop paperless case files, start and finish job duties in the field.
 Inspectors use a mobile web-based inspection application with performance reporting capability.
-1st year Top-3-corrections were: 1209-Smoke detectors, 1527-Ground Fault protectors, 1732-water heater installations, 70% of the identified rental property is registered; staff send a reminder notice, warning notice, and have begun sending administrative penalties to rental properties that are occupied and not registered.
+3rd year Top-3-corrections were: 1,263-Smoke detectors, 1,020-Ground Fault protectors, 1,714-water heater installations.
+70% of the identified rental property is registered; staff send a reminder notice, warning notice, and if necessary, send administrative penalties to owners of rental properties that are occupied and not registered.
 Currently staff is seeing a reduction of complaints from tenants of rental property, as compared to the previous 5 year average.